Muzietto/es6-lambda-calculus/README.md

 ###### HTML is [07-lists.html](http://rawgit.com/Muzietto/es6-lambda-calculus/master/07-lists.html)
 <br/>

-  a list is implemented by chaining pairs one inside the other (guess where LISP got the idea from, in the first place...); first of all we define the type for lists and the basic type error and operators:
+  __a list in λ-calculus is implemented as a binary tree__ by _chaining pairs one inside the other_ (guess where LISP got the idea from, in the first place...);

+  first of all we define the type for lists and the basic type error and operators:

     def list_type = THREE
     def ISLIST = ISTYPE list_type